kyan/kyan-jukebox-js/README.md

 ```
 $ ./scripts/deploy-api
 ```
-This will currently push up whatever is in `master`.
+This will currently deploy a local branch named `release` so make sure it contains what you expect.

 ### mongodb